cell-org/intro.cell.computer/README.md

 ## Introduction

-Cell is an NFT virtual machine protocol.
+Cell is a new NFT protocol that lets you build NFT collections with an extreme level of flexibility, simplicity, efficiency, reusability, scalability, and cross-platform portability you have never seen before.

+**It achieves this by adopting a new paradigm:**

+> Virtual Machine as a Smart Contract

-Instead of deploying a fixed smart contract logic onto the blockchain, you deploy a Cell virtual machine, and do all the programming logic OUTSIDE the blockchain.
+Instead of deploying a predetermined smart contract logic onto the blockchain, you deploy a Cell virtual machine, and do all the programming logic OUTSIDE the blockchain.

 ![vm.png](vm.png)

-While a traditional NFT contract requires you to program **hardcoded logic** BEFORE deployment, the Cell virtual machine smart contract lets you program all the token minting logic AFTER deployment.
+While a traditional NFT contract requires you to **program hardcoded logic BEFORE deployment**, the Cell virtual machine smart contract lets you **program all the token minting logic AFTER deployment.**

 This has the exact same benefits of the traditional NFTs but with much more flexibility, extreme efficiency, and ultimate portability.